katalyst/tables/docs/developers/frontend/pagination.md

 # Pagination

-Tables provides [`Pagy`](https://github.com/ddnexus/pagy) integration for pagination.
+Tables provides [`Pagy`](https://github.com/ddnexus/pagy) integration for pagination using the latest Pagy releases.

 Add `gem pagy` to your gem file to install pagy and it be picked up by collections and frontend table rendering.

-You don't need to add the pagy `Backend` or `Frontend` integrations as these are used by tables automatically, but tables does not provide default styling for pagy nav components so you will want to write your own or include one of the styling options that Pagy provides.
+Pagy 43+ removed the `Backend` and `Frontend` modules; tables will include `Pagy::Method` for you automatically.
+Tables does not provide default styling for pagy navigation so you will want to write your own or include one of the styling options that Pagy provides.

 ## Backend